-The SNC Design Guide should be used when determining planning applications.
+The South Northamptonshire Council Design Guide should be used when putting together planning proposals.

-4.23 Campaign for Rural England's (CPRE) Northamptonshire Countryside Design Guide highlights that in Northamptonshire the villages' combination of building style, settlement pattern and countryside setting create the distinctive character of the county.
-The historic core of Ashton village has, in common with many

-Northamptonshire villages, the parish church, manor house, former farmhouses and cottages.
+- 4.23 Campaign for Rural England's (CPRE) Northamptonshire Countryside Design Guidehighlights that in Northamptonshire the villages' combination of building style, settlement pattern and countryside setting create the distinctive character of the county.
+The historic core of Ashton village has, in common with many Northamptonshire villages, the parish church, manor house, former farmhouses and cottages.
 Most of this area was built in the predominant original building material - limestone.
 Unfortunately, some of the more recent development in Ashton, indeed the County, has failed to take appropriate account of its context.
 Poor choice of materials and standardised suburban design solutions threaten to erode the distinctive character of Ashton village and the County.
 Policy ANDP8 sets out a criterion-based policy that will be used to encourage development that positively contributes to and enhances the character of the neighbourhood area.
-This policy should be read in conjunction with the existing Ashton Village Design Statement, that seeks to ensure:

-- The care and maintenance of existing mature trees should be of paramount importance to the character of Ashton, associated with existing development as well as in connection with new proposals.
+This policy should be read in conjunction with the existing Ashton Village Design Statement, that seeks to ensure: - ♣ Infill development should be constructed to match the local stone or brick colour with similarly corresponding plain tile roofing; and that - The care and maintenance of existing mature trees should be of paramount importance to the character of Ashton, associated with existing development as well as in connection with new proposals.

-And the supplementary planning guidance set out in SNC's Design Guide.
+And the supplementary planning guidance set out in South Northamptonshire Council's Design Guide.